BlogMoving to Colombia

 Showing original language

 Three years ago, the idea of working from home for a company in Spain or the United States was something that only happened to a very select group of software developers and designers with impressive portfolios.
-Today, an accountant from Barranquilla can work for a firm in Miami, a teacher from Cali can teach students in Tokyo, and a marketing manager from Medellín can lead campaigns for European brands without leaving their apartment in Poblado.
+Today, an accountant from Barranquilla can work for a Miami firm, a teacher from Cali can teach students in Tokyo, and a marketing manager from Medellín can lead campaigns for European brands without leaving their apartment in El Poblado.

-Remote work is no longer a trend — it's a reality that's transforming the Colombian job market.
+Remote work is no longer a trend — it is a reality that is transforming the Colombian labor market.
 But landing that first remote job is another story.
-There are many platforms, confusing requirements, and competition comes from all over the world.
-This guide explains exactly how to break into the world of remote work from Colombia: which sectors are hiring, what skills pay well, where to apply, and how much you can earn.
+There are many platforms, the requirements are confusing, and the competition comes from all over the world.
+This guide explains exactly how to get into the world of remote work from Colombia: which sectors are hiring, which skills pay well, where to apply, and how much you can earn.

-I'm not going to sell you the story that it's easy.
-Getting that first opportunity takes more effort.
+I'm not going to sell you the idea that it's easy.
+The first opportunity is the hardest to get.
 But once you have remote experience on your CV, doors open much faster.

 Why is Colombia a good starting point for remote work?

 Colombia has real advantages that many Colombians don't take advantage of.
-The country's time zone (UTC-5) aligns perfectly with the east coast of the United States, which means you can work normal hours for American companies.
-That's something remote workers in Asia or Eastern Europe don't have, and it's a huge differentiator.
+The country's time zone (UTC-5) perfectly aligns with the U.S. East Coast, which means you can work normal hours for North American companies.
+That is something remote workers in Asia or Eastern Europe don't have, and it is a huge differentiator.

-Plus, English proficiency in cities like Medellín and Bogotá has improved significantly.
+Additionally, the level of English in cities like Medellín and Bogotá has improved significantly.
 Fiber optic internet costs are relatively low compared to Europe.
-There's serious coworking infrastructure in major cities.
-And the cost of living — although it's gone up — is still low enough that a salary in dollars or euros goes a long way.
+There is serious coworking infrastructure in major cities.
+And the cost of living — although it has risen — remains low enough that a salary in dollars or euros goes a long way.

 The only real obstacle is bureaucracy and lack of knowledge.
-Many people don't know how to collect in dollars, what contracts are valid for international remote work, or how to present themselves to foreign employers.
+Many people don't know how to get paid in dollars, which contracts are valid for international remote work, or how to present themselves to foreign employers.
 Let's break it down.

-Sectors hiring remote work in Colombia the most
+Sectors hiring the most remote workers in Colombia

 Not all sectors have the same demand for Colombian remote workers.
 These are the ones hiring most aggressively right now: